← Back

 Set-SPOTenant -DelayDenyAddAndCustomizePagesEnforcementOnClassicPublishingSites $true

-3. To temporarily opt out of custom scripting enforcement for a specific site (with any template) with tenant admin approval (effective for 24 hours), use the following PowerShell command:
+3. Customers may still temporarily opt out of custom scripting enforcement for a specific site (any template) with tenant admin approval.
+This opt-out is effective for 24 hours and can be enabled using the following PowerShell command:

 Set-SPOSite <SiteURL> -DenyAddAndCustomizePages $false